 Wednesday, June 5, 2013, 3:00-4:00 PM ET Looking to spruce up your space?
 More than just a home for books, a library is a living organism, a vibrant community center for learning, digital content discovery, and exploration.
 Shouldn’t your 21st century patrons have a 21st century library?
 Learn about the top building trends in exterior and interior design from architects who have reinvigorated and reimagined library spaces throughout the United States.
 Breathe new life into your library.
-Register now!
+Archive now available!

 Thursday, September 6, 2012, 3:00-4:00 PM ETUse them as prototypes for your next building project or treat them as think tanks for great design ideas that will support your library’s advancement, the 2012 five New Landmark Libraries represent the best of what academic libraries are today and provide a glimpse into the library of the future.
 The Landmarks, named by a team of 6 expert judges from a national pool, were profiled in the July 1 issue of Library Journal.
 They are flexible.
 They are green.
 They reinvent the library as the campus core in support of the whole student.
 This archive is no longer available.